Codeglizzy/music-player/README.md

 That is all for the hard stuff.

 From here on out, the program is fairly intuitive.
+Select a song from either of the list box panels on the right and click "Play Song"!

 * The slider is the volume bar.
 * The blue text box displays the selected song name.